LeithHawkins/Small_Holdings_Analysis/README.md

 # Small_Holdings_Analysis
-NTTLS Repo for LLS Analysis on Small Holdins
+NTTLS Repo for LLS Analysis on Small Holdings

-Python scripts and Analysis for Peri Urban Analysis using ARCGIS
+Python scripts and Analysis for Small Holding in Analysis using ARCGIS, pandas, matplotlib numpy.

+Contact Leith Hawkins or raise an issue to use